 - Here we have just used cv2.imread() to read all the images and store them in an array.

-- In the last line we are just simply normalizing the images.
-Previously our images were form 0-255 but now they are from 0-1.
+- In the last line, we are just simply normalizing the images.
+Previously our images were from 0-255 but now they are from 0-1.

-Step 4 – Just randomly visualizing an image.
+Step 4 – Just randomly visualize an image.

 ind = np.random.randint(0,len(images)) cv2.imshow(str(labels[ind]),images[ind]) cv2.waitKey(0) cv2.destroyAllWindows()